Deity: Definitions

 Theism is the belief in the existence of one or more deities.
 Polytheism is the belief in and worship of multiple deities, which are usually assembled into a pantheon of gods and goddesses, with accompanying rituals.
 In most polytheistic religions, the different gods and goddesses are representations of forces of nature or ancestral principles, and can be viewed either as autonomous or as aspects or emanations of a creator God or transcendental absolute principle (monistic theologies), which manifests immanently in nature.
-Henotheism accepts the existence of more than one deity, but considers all deities as equivalent representations or aspects of the same divine principle, the highest.
-Monolatry is the belief that many deities exist, but that only one of these deities may be validly worshipped.

 Monotheism is the belief that only one deity exists.
-A monotheistic deity, known as "God", is usually described as omnipotent, omnipresent, omniscient, omnibenevolent and eternal.
+A monotheistic deity is usually described as omnipotent, omnipresent, omniscient, omnibenevolent and eternal.
 However, not all deities have been regarded this way and an entity does not need to be almighty, omnipresent, omniscient, omnibenevolent or eternal to qualify as a deity.
+Monotheistic religions typically refer to their god in masculine terms.
+A similar concept, monolatry, while accepting that many deities exist, believes that only one of these deities may be validly worshipped.
+Henotheism, accepts the existence of more than one deity, but considers all deities as equivalent representations or aspects of the same divine principle, the highest.
+Some philosophical forms of monotheism or henotheism, known as classical theism go a step further and precisely identify the worshiped deity with Being itself as a metaphysical grounds for the above attributes.

 Deism is the belief that only one deity exists, who created the universe, but does not usually intervene in the resulting world.
 Deism was particularly popular among western intellectuals during the eighteenth and nineteenth centuries.
 Pantheism is the belief that the universe itself is God or that everything composes an all-encompassing, immanent deity.
 Pandeism is an intermediate position between these, proposing that the creator became a pantheistic universe.
 Panentheism is the belief that divinity pervades the universe, but that it also transcends the universe.
 Agnosticism is the position that it is impossible to know for certain whether a deity of any kind exists.
 Atheism is the non-belief in the existence of any deity.